 Children's Education Programs

-At Wesley-Rankin, we offer Afterschool and summer programs for children Kindergarten-8th grade.
-We emphasize math and reading enrichment, as well as social-emotional skills and character development.
+At Wesley-Rankin, we offer Afterschool and summer programs for children Kindergarten-12th grade.
+We emphasize math and reading enrichment, social-emotional skills, and character development.
 Wesley-Rankin is committed to the success of West Dallas students and works to provide opportunities to learn, grow and thrive.

 Scholars, in partnership with the June Shelton School, provides tutoring for students with learning differences.
 Using Sequential English Education (SEE) curriculum, students learn reading and writing using tools that align with how they best learn.